zulip/zulip/docs/dev-remote.md

 ## Connecting to the Remote Environment

-Set up you remote server and connect to it.
+Set up your remote server and connect to it.

 We recommend using [Mosh](https://mosh.org/) as it is more reliable over slow network connections.